Pylons/pyramid/docs/narr/router.rst

    information in the request and security information attached to the context.
 If it returns ``True``, :app:`Pyramid` calls the view callable to obtain a response.
-If it returns ``False``, it raises a :class:`~pyramid.response.HTTPForbidden` exception, which is meant to be called by a surrounding exception handler.
+If it returns ``False``, it raises a :class:`~pyramid.httpexceptions.HTTPForbidden` exception, which is meant to be called by a surrounding :term:`exception view`.

 #.
 If any exception was raised within a :term:`root factory`, by
    :term:`traversal`, by a :term:`view callable` or by :app:`Pyramid` itself
-   (such as when it raises :class:`~pyramid.response.HTTPNotFound` or :class:`~pyramid.response.HTTPForbidden`), the router catches the exception, and attaches it to the request as the ``exception`` attribute.
+   (such as when it raises :class:`~pyramid.httpexceptions.HTTPNotFound` or :class:`~pyramid.httpexceptions.HTTPForbidden`), the router catches the exception, and attaches it to the request as the ``exception`` attribute.
    It then attempts to find a :term:`exception view` for the exception that was caught.
 If it finds an exception view callable, that callable is